nets4geeks/abCAPECCWESemanticModel/README.md

 (you also should edit a properties file, download required data etc.)

 * ./runBuildSemanticModelv2 to build the OWL file of the CAPEC&CWE model in the "instance" (itmutgu) style (i.e. snapshots/20181222v2.owl).
-* ./runBuildSemanticModel to build the OWL file of the CAPEC&CWE model in the A10-16 style (i.e. snapshots/20181129.owl).
+* ./runBuildSemanticModel to build the OWL file of the CAPEC&CWE model in the A10-16 style (i.e. snapshots/20181129.owl) - obsolete.

 ## Author